AcalephStorage/awesome-devops/README.md

 ### Security

 - [You Wouldn't Base64 a Password - Cryptography Decoded](https://paragonie.com/blog/2015/08/you-wouldnt-base64-a-password-cryptography-decoded) - A primer on Cryptography for Developers
+- [How to Protect Your Infrastructure Against the Basic Attacker](http://blog.mailgun.com/security-guide-basic-infrastructure-security/) - A good outline of important security configurations in Linux based systems

 ## Tools